aurorascharff/nextjs-starter-eslint/README.md

 ## Upgrading to Eslint 9 (executed on 2024-12-03)

 First, update the eslint package to the latest version.
-I'll use the `ncu` package to update everyhting in the package.json file.
+I'll use the `ncu` package to update everything in the package.json file.

 ```bash
 ncu -u